WallarooLabs/blog.wallaroolabs.com/content/post/parallelizing-classification-on-pandas-dataframes-with-wallaroo.md

 You can use Wallaroo to efficiently parallelize the work so you can be sure it completes in time.
 Let’s see how we can dip our toes in Wallaroo-land!
-We’ll use an ad-hoc Wallaroo cluster to parallelize a batch job and reduce its run-time by ¾ on one machine, with the potential to easily scale out horizontally onto multiple machines, if needed.
+We’ll use an ad-hoc cluster to parallelize a batch job and reduce its run-time by ¾ on one machine, with the potential to easily scale out horizontally onto multiple machines, if needed.
 This means that we can roll out a little piece of streaming architecture in our own backyard, and have a story ready when the time comes to move other parts of the stack into the evented streaming world.

 ## The Existing Pipeline